Analytic thermal bootstrap meets holography: Black brane background

 The first diagram of each line is a contact diagram, for which the graviton mode is indicated by the number between parenthesis.
 The other (exchange) diagrams involve bulk-to-bulk propagators and follow from multiplicative terms in the expansion of $e^{-S}$.
 Note that no loops are allowed in this expansion.

 In Appendix~\ref{app:DetailsOnWittenDiagrams} we perform an explicit computation of the diagrams up to order $\veps^{2d}$.
-We observe that the resulting expression matches with the bootstrap result given in~\eqref{eq:ExpansionGFF2}.
+We observe that the resulting expression matches with the bootstrap result for the principal and regularized terms.
 We expect that this connection holds for any order in $\veps^d$ as a consequence of the following observations: \begin{enumerate} \item Each diagram can be reduced to a \textit{single} sum of images.
 This can be shown by using the standard trick of shifting the $\tau$-integrals and the sums.
 Generally, any Witten diagram has a number of sums of images given by\footnote{Incidentally, this is also true for Feynman diagrams.}

 which is always $1$ in this case, as follows from the fact that only $\phi^2$ vertices exist; \item For each order, one can analyze what are the operators that contribute to the zero mode by reading the power of $\beta$ and assuming that the correlator follows the principles of CFT at finite temperature.
 It is straightforward to see that, here, the zero mode is given exactly by the multi-stress-tensor contributions, since they are the only universal operators to have dimension $\Delta = n d$ independently of $\Delta_\phi$.
 This means in turn that the zero mode of each order $n$ is given by a sum of the thermal blocks associated to the operators $[T^n]$. \end{enumerate} Therefore we conclude that, in this expansion, the $n$-th order has to be given exactly by